 Accordingly, the directors believe that the consolidated entity will be able to continue as a going concern and that it is appropriate to adopt the going concern basis in the preparation of the financial report.

 The consolidated entity's ability to continue as a going concern is mainly dependent on the following factors;

-- obtaining cash through a successful research and development rebate claim; - raising further equity; and - continual on-going support of the Directors.
+- continued support from the holder of the convertible note; - raising further equity; and - continual on-going support of the Directors.